-A licence including access to information shall be granted on a fair, reasonable and non-discriminatory basis within three months following the request by a CCP or a trading venue.

-Access shall be given at a reasonable commercial price taking into account the price at which access to the benchmark is granted or the intellectual property rights are licensed on equivalent terms to another CCP, trading venues or any related persons for the purposes of clearing and trading.
-Different prices can be charged to different CCPs, trading venues or any related persons only where objectively justified having regard to reasonable commercial grounds such as the quantity, scope or field of use demanded.
+A licence including access to information shall be granted on a fair, reasonable and nondiscriminatory basis within three months following the request by a CCP or a trading venue .
+Access shall be given at a reasonable commercial price taking into account the price at which access to the benchmark is granted or the intellectual property rights are licensed on equivalent terms to another CCP, trading venues or any related persons for the purposes of clearing and trading I. Different prices can be charged to different CCPs, trading venues or any related persons only where objectively justified having regard to reasonable commercial grounds such as the quantity, scope or field of use demanded.

-- 1a (new) For benchmarks that are existing at the entry into force of the Regulation, there shall be a three year transitional period where a request for a licence may be rejected.
-This period shall start at the entry into force of this Regulation. - 1b (new) Where a new benchmark is developed following the entry into force of this Regulation and there are objective reasons for delaying access, a request for a licence may be rejected for up to three years after a financial instrument referencing that benchmark commenced trading or was admitted to trading.
-Where a person with proprietary rights to a new benchmark owns an existing benchmark, it shall establish that compared to any such existing benchmark the new benchmark meets the cumulative criteria: - a) the new benchmark is not a mere copy or adaptation off any such existing benchmark and the methodology, including the underlying data, of the new benchmark is meaningfully different from any such existing benchmark; and - b) the new benchmark is not a substitute for any such existing benchmark. - 2.
-No CCP, trading venue or related entity may enter into an agreement with any provider of a benchmark the effect of which would be either: - (a) to prevent any other CCP or trading venue from obtaining access to such information or rights as referred to in paragraph 1; or - (b) to prevent any other CCP or trading venue from obtaining access to such a licence, as referred to in paragraph 1.
+- 1a.
+Where a new benchmark is developed following the entry into application of this Regulation the obligation to licence starts no later than 30 months after a financial instrument referencing that benchmark commenced trading or was admitted to trading.
+Where a person with proprietary rights to a new benchmark owns an existing benchmark, it shall establish that compared to any such existing benchmark the new benchmark meets the cumulative criteria: - a) the new benchmark is not a mere copy or adaptation off any such existing benchmark and the methodology, including the underlying data, of the new benchmark is meaningfully different from any such existing benchmark; and b) the new benchmark is not a substitute for any such existing benchmark.